Friendly wellbeing calls for your parent.

 How do you keep information secure?

-We take confidentiality and data security seriously.
-Information is stored securely, access is limited, and we only share what is necessary and appropriate for the service, in line with what you have agreed.
+Information is stored securely, access is limited, and we only share what is necessary and appropriate for the service.
 You can view our Privacy Policy here.

 Safeguarding - what is your process?

 If something concerns us, we act on it.
 We follow a clear safeguarding process and agreed escalation plan, so concerns are picked up and passed on appropriately.
-You can read our full Safeguarding approach here.
+You can read a summary of our Safeguarding approach here.

 What topics do you always avoid?

 We avoid any topics you flag to us during onboarding or at any other time.
 We work within clear, respectful boundaries.
-That means conversations remain friendly and appropriate, and never stray into areas such as medical advice, legal matters, or financial affairs.
+That means conversations remain friendly and appropriate, and never stray into areas such as medical advice, legal or financial matters, or family affairs.